Refresh your Apple Watch with a Milanese Loop band for as low as $5

 It doesn't have to cost a fortune to score a new style of band for your Apple Watch.
-Tirnga's Apple Watch Milanese Loop bands are normally available at Amazon from around $10 to $20 lately, but today you can grab one for as low as $5.49 by entering promo code 2GCU6SAF during checkout.
-Not all of the bands are eligible for this offer, so you'll want to review your options below.
+Penom's Apple Watch Milanese Loop bands are normally available at Amazon from around $10 to $20 lately, but today you can grab one for as low as $5.49 by entering promo code T63ZB7BK during checkout.
+Not all of the bands are eligible for this offer, so you'll want to review your options below and make sure the seller of whichever you choose is ST-Bands.

-You can also snag this Silver band in 38mm size for just $6.49, though you'll need to use a separate code at checkout for this one: Y5GL9AFP.
+If you're interested in any other size or color, such as Champagne Gold or Silver, you can grab it for just $5.99 today, though you'll need to use a separate code at checkout: VHNKZZ4N.

-At Amazon, over 400 customers have left a review for these bands resulting in a strong rating of 4.7 out of 5 stars.
+At Amazon, 120 customers have left a review for these bands resulting in a solid rating of 4.4 out of 5 stars.

 This post may contain affiliate links.
 See our disclosure policy for more details.